Fred-Bell/wdi-project-two/readMe.md

 ### Styling

 I took a similar approach to styling this project and wanted to keep it as authentic to instagram as possible.
-To fit the brief I used bulma to get a starting point for the styling then put my own css on top of that.
+To fit the brief I used Bulma to get a starting point for the styling then put my own css on top of that.

 #### Featured piece of code 2

-This CSS is for the heart animation that overlayed on a photo briefly when a user clicks the like button.
-It's a feature from the actual site that I feel makes my project feel more like it.
+This CSS is for the heart animation that overlaid on a photo briefly when a user clicks the like button.
+It's a feature from the actual site that I feel makes my project feel a lot more like it.

 ``` CSS
 .love-heart{